 “Play is nature’s way of teaching children how to solve their own problems, control their impulses, modulate their emotions, see from others’ perspectives, negotiate differences, and get along with others as equals.
 There is no substitute for play as a means of learning these skills.”
 (Gray, 2013)

 Through play, children of all ages, including adolescents, learn to make sense of the world around them.
-While there are many forms of play in learning, free-play provides rich opportunities for children to make decisions for themselves and to learn from their errors.
+While there are many forms of play in learning, free play provides rich opportunities for children to make decisions for themselves and to learn from their errors.
 As teachers, we can and should incorporate various forms of active play into our learning environments.

-Recently I engaged in some play-time with the TELL3C cohort (Teaching English Language Learners through cross-curricular case-based inquiry).
 Our play included digital and non-digital or, as I like to say, “plugged” and “unplugged” opportunities and went from teacher-led or initiated to more free-play.
 We began with a provocation and some time with a lump of playdough before reading Sometimes I feel like a Fox by Danielle Daniel.

-Stations we set up for our workshop:
+Stations we set up for our workshop

 - Scratch Jr Coding app (free iOs and Android app)